 - Ministry of Foreign Affairs of the Netherlands

 - Mozambique Ministry of Health through the National Directorate for Disease Control and Health Promotion and the Provincial and District Health Directorates

 In putting our beneficiary – or consumer – at the center of what we do, we create brands that inspire people to use the health products or services we promote.
 This is a dynamic process that needs to continuously respond to the ever-changing needs and desires of the people that we serve and the markets in which we work.
 To see it in action, watch the videos below that show how we rebranded our Jeito condoms in Mozambique.

 - Men Who Have Sex with Men in Mozambique: Identifying a Hidden Population at High-risk for HIV

 The population of men who have sex with men (MSM) has been largely ignored in HIV-related policies and programming in Mozambique and there is little information about the contribution of MSM to the HIV epidemic.
 An integrated biological and behavioral study among MSM using respondent-driven sampling was conducted in Maputo, Beira and Nampula/Nacala.

 - Milking the cow: Young women’s construction of identity and risk in age- disparate transactional sexual relationships in Maputo, Mozambique

-Sexual relationships between young women and older men involving economic transactions have been offered as a likely explanation for gender differences in HIV prevalence in many parts of sub-Saharan Africa.
-This study employed peer ethnography to explore young women’s construction of social identity and risk within age-disparate transactional sexual relationships in Maputo, Mozambique.
+Sexual relationships between young women and older men involving economic transactions may explain gender differences in HIV prevalence in many parts of sub-Saharan Africa.
+This peer ethnographic study explores young women’s construction of social identity and risk within age-disparate transactional sexual relationships in Maputo, Mozambique.